 Mr. Cosgrove has a diverse litigation and trial practice.
-He has achieved substantial and often unexpected positive results in a variety of complex matters.
+He has achieved substantial and often unexpected positive results for his clients in a variety of complex financial, criminal, and personal injury matters.

 Some of these results include:

-- Lead counsel representing a broker against his former employer in a FINRA arbitration which resulted in a $600,000 award and full expungement of the broker’s professional disclosure record on behalf of the broker.
+- Represented a financial adviser against his former broker-dealer in a FINRA arbitration which resulted in a $600,000 award and full expungement of the broker's professional disclosure record on behalf of the financial adviser.

-- Quickly negotiating a half million dollar settlement with a national broker-dealer for breach of fiduciary duty and fraudulent concealment.
+- Quickly negotiated a half million-dollar settlement with a national broker-dealer for breach of fiduciary duty and fraudulent concealment.

-- Lead counsel representing a broker against his former employer in a FINRA arbitration which resulted in a $3.25 million award for the broker and a full dismissal of the broker-dealer’s $10 million counterclaim.
+- Represented a financial adviser against his former broker-dealer in a FINRA arbitration which resulted in a $3.25 million Award for the financial adviser and a full dismissal of the broker-dealer's $10 million counterclaim.

-- Quickly negotiating a $2.4 million dollar settlement with a national insurance company for an employer baited into an IRS-listed §419 employee benefit plan.
+- Quickly negotiated a $2.4 million-dollar settlement with a national insurance company for an employer baited into an IRS-listed §419 employee benefit plan.

-- Obtaining payments for numerous clients from various broker-dealers and investment representatives for providing fraudulent or negligent investment advice, churning, and unauthorized transactions in client accounts.
+- Obtained payments for numerous clients from various broker-dealers and investment representatives for providing fraudulent or negligent investment advice, churning, and unauthorized transactions in client accounts.

-- Obtaining the complete dismissal of a corporate officer and brokers in a multi-million dollar regulatory enforcement matter regarding the marketing of auction rate securities.
+- Obtained the complete dismissal of a corporate officer and brokers in a multi-million-dollar regulatory enforcement matter regarding the marketing of auction rate securities.

-- Defending a client indicted for conspiring with a government agent to defraud the United States Government.
+- Defended a client indicted for conspiring with a government agent to defraud the United States Government.

-- Defending the President and CEO of a national mortgage broker company facing a federal prosecution regarding taxes and alleged bank fraud.
+- Defended the President and CEO of a national mortgage broker company facing a federal prosecution regarding taxes and alleged bank fraud.

-- Negotiating settlements on various state regulatory enforcement actions on behalf of his brokerage and precious metals industry clients.
+- Negotiated settlements on various state regulatory enforcement actions on behalf of his brokerage and precious metals industry clients.

-- Providing expert witness analysis for Plaintiffs in securities litigation in areas such as §1035 real estate exchanges, TIC interests, private placements, and IRA’s.
+- Provided expert witness analysis for Plaintiffs in securities litigation in areas such as §1035 real estate exchanges, TIC interests, private placements, and IRA’s.

-- Prevailing over FINRA’s opposition on brokers’ MC400 applications before the National Adjudicatory Council.
+- Prevailed over FINRA’s opposition on brokers' MC400 applications before the National Adjudicatory Council.